 We teed off on time and enjoyed a nice afternoon round pace.
 All in all, we finished in right about four hours.
 The weather was nice here with a cool ocean breeze.
 Even though the surrounding scenery is the same on both courses, there is definitely a different feel on the Vineyard course with a mostly links style layout along the ridgeline for the first half of the course.
 Then there’s a few flatter holes, also with a real links flair.
 The vibe starts to change on the 13th hole as you head into the “turn” and then head across the street for the final five holes, which are flatter with the homes all around.
 This part of the course is a more standard “residential” layout with water in play on a few of the holes.
 The Vineyard course is a solid layout with a good variety of hole designs and distances, but not the most amazing layout I’ve ever played.

 The course was in OK shape.
 The fairways were very dried out and I had a lot of firm/thin lies.
 The rough was being punched in some areas, but it didn’t affect play too much.
 You just had to brush away the aerated turf pellets at times.
 The fairways and rough seemed much lusher and greener on the final six holes, though.
 I wasn’t in any bunkers, but they appeared to be pretty nice.
-The greens were in good shape.
-Lightly sanded, but rolled smooth and quick as expected.
-The greens are probably the highlight of this course with some big undulation, quick speeds and tricky pin placements to keep you frustrated.
+The greens were in good shape—lightly sanded, but rolled smooth and quick as expected.
+The greens were probably the highlight of this course with some big undulation, quick speeds and tricky pin placements to keep you frustrated.

 River Ridge is definitely a good birthday deal with two enjoyable courses to choose from.
 You do have to pay the cart fee ($15) if you choose to ride, but that’s still a great value!